karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 Notice that `age: Int` isn't followed by a exclamation mark?
 That means that the value is nullable.
 Dive further into the details of [GraphQL-schemas here](https://graphql.org/learn/schema/).

 Now update the query resolver, note the @Data in the example is a [lombok](https://projectlombok.org/) annotation to generate getters and setters.
 You don't have to use this!
-But it makes the code a lot more terse for examples. 👨‍💻
+But it makes the code a lot more terse for examples in blog-posts. 👨‍💻

 ```java
 @Component